 Being fun to drive remains its primary mission; should remain affordable; Skyactiv fuel-efficiency technologies baked in to new chassis and powertrain.

-More polarizing exterior design; new technology and manufacturing features may escalate base price.
+More polarizing exterior design, new technology and manufacturing features may escalate base price.

 That the 2016 Mazda MX-5 Miata marks only the fourth generation of the model in 25 years shows just how precisely Mazda's engineers and designers nailed the roadster's original formula.
 It's also a testament to the Miata's broad, enduring appeal as a coastal highway cruiser, cute commuter or affordable track day special.

 Outside, the Miata loses some of its cuteness for a more curved, muscular tone similar to the Mazda 3 or CX-5, two recent models infused with Mazda's new design philosophy.
-Inside, the cabin has moved slightly rearward and the seating positions are lower.
-The tachometer sits dead center behind the steering wheel, emphasizing the Miata's sporting roots.
+The Miata is also 3 inches shorter in overall length and a half-inch wider.
+A lower hood height and windshield moved back nearly 3 inches promise improved visibility.

 Combined with the new Miata's weight loss, this new powertrain promises fun and snappy performance.
 A six-speed manual transmission will remain standard (an automatic is optional) because this is, after all, a Miata.

-Look for the 2016 Mazda MX-5 Miata to debut next spring, with sales likely to begin by summer.
-With the new technology used in the next-gen Miata, expect the starting price to eclipse the current base model's sub-$25,000 sticker.
+Look for the 2016 Mazda MX-5 Miata to go on sale late this summer.
+With the new technology used in the next-gen Miata, expect the starting price to eclipse the current base model's sub-$25,000 sticker, but probably not by much.
 Mazda will need to stay competitive, however, to preserve one of the Miata's fundamental charms: affordability.